o1-labs/rfcs/00xx-account-deletion.md

 Deleting an account $a₀$ results in two actions:
 1. Actual removal of account $a₀$ of the storage layer;
-2. Return of MINA balance from $a₉$ and initial creation fee to a specified $a₁$ account.
+2. Return of balance of MINA tokens from $a₉$ and initial creation fee to a specified $a₁$ account.

+Handling other tokens is the responsability of the smart contract(s) dealing with these tokens.

+Furthermore, account deletion should not be permitted except for some authorized participants, e.g., the contract that created the consumable account.

+We propose to restrict this capacity to the account to be deleted, so that only yourself can call for your own deletion.

+For that, we need to check this with respect to the `permissions` field of `Account_update.Update.t`.

-At the snark level, the deletion should thus be equivalent to proving two things
+At the snark level, deletion should thus be equivalent to proving two things
 1. The location $l$ of account $a₀$ is now  equal to the empty account.
-   This should be the same proof as calling `set_account` to location $l$ with the empty account;
+   A simple implementation is to call [`set_account`](https://github.com/MinaProtocol/mina/blob/4495af5caea5e1bb2f98f92592c065f93a586ade/src/lib/transaction_snark/transaction_snark.ml#L1531) to location $l$ with the empty account;
 2. The change in MINA of $a₁$ should be equal to
    - the initial creation fee;
    - augmented by any remaining MINA balance.

-Furthermore, account deletion should not be permitted except for some authorized participants, e.g., the contract that created the consumable account.
-We propose to restrict this capacity to the account to be deleted, so that only yourself can call for your own deletion.

-For that, we need to check this with respect to the `permissions` field of `Account_update.Update.t`.

-Now similar to account creationg, one needs to check the resulting balance.

 <!-- user command snark https://github.com/MinaProtocol/mina/blob/develop/src/lib/transaction_logic/mina_transaction_logic.ml#L1007